Resident Information and FAQ

 A resident that loses their keys will be able to contact a staff member 24 hours a day.
-A night duty number which rings in the resident assistant's cell phone that’s on duty between the hours of 5pm and 7am each day.
-The duty number is posted on each entrance as well as each resident assistant door.
+A night duty number which rings in the resident assistant's cell phone that’s on duty between the hours of 6 pm and 7 am each day.
+The duty number is posted at the front entrance and front desk.

 Can I change roommates or halls once I arrive?